-The internet server must be connected to the internet (this is also known as a Wide Area Network or 'WAN' connection) using a COM serial port.
-A COM port can either be connected to the serial port of a modem (or fax/modem), or to an ISDN terminal adapter.
+The internet/print server must be connected to the internet (this is also known as a "Wide Area Network or 'WAN'" connection) using the COM serial port.
+The COM port can either be connected to the serial port of a modem (or fax/modem), or to an ISDN terminal adapter.
+The faster the WAN connection is, the faster access will be and the more users will be able to get on the internet simultaneously.